 A comprehensive assessment of the content and linking strategy of several VA sites could increase traffic to the VAR app.
 Well-placed, well-written content is the easiest way to let visitors to these sites know that VAR is available.
 Good content is also essential to a strong Search Engine Optimization (SEO) strategy, which is critical for users to organically discover the VAR tool.

 As a part of the SEO strategy, the linking strategy of the websites must be reviewed.
 For instance, currently on the MHV website the only link to VAR is through a not-obvious image, featuring no search-engine-friendly text (typically provided in the form of text based content, alt text, or title attributes).
 This means that search engines will be largely unaware of VAR from the context of MHV.
+VAR should also be embedded in additional digital properties, such as facility locator, to allow users to complete logical next steps in a task (find a location and schedule an appointment).

 Recommendation: A content strategy towards driving traffic to VAR should be created to include MHV, Vets.gov, and the main VA website.